 The Board generally schedules regular executive sessions involving exclusively non-management directors generally at the time of each in-person board meeting.
-Our Lead Independent Director, Mr. Adams until June 2023, and thereafter, Mr. Klonne, presided at all such executive sessions.
+Mr. Klonne presided at all such executive sessions.

 Board Oversight of Risk Management

 The Board of Directors has an active role, as a whole and at the committee level, in overseeing management of the Company's risks.
 The Board reviews quarterly information regarding the Company's liquidity and operations, as well as the risks associated with each.
 The Company's Compensation Committee is responsible for overseeing the management of risks relating to the Company's executive compensation plans and arrangements to ensure that the compensation programs do not encourage excessive risk-taking.
 The Audit Committee oversees management of financial risks, as well as other identified risks, including information technology and cybersecurity.
 The Nominating and Corporate Governance Committee is responsible for evaluating specific risks and overseeing the management of such risks, the entire Board of Directors is regularly informed through committee reports about such risks.